 - We have some in-house expertise in video creation & production (including animation & explainer videos)

-- We can help optimise consumption i.e. making sure the video is easy to consume on user’s devices, easy to play, boost views etc
+- We can help optimize consumption i.e. making sure the video is easy to consume on user’s devices, easy to play, boost views, etc

 - Reach identified audience i.e tailored advertising, that is relevant and timely

-- The mobile advantage – unlike TV advertising with loose estimates on audience reach, we can provide unique and quantifiable reach of identified audience
+- The mobile advantage – unlike TV advertising with loose estimates on audience reach, we can provide a unique and quantifiable reach of the identified audience

-- Programmatic buying – ability to deliver the brand’s message at scale, enriched with operator data, with emphasis on performance and real-time optimisation of a campaign.
+- Programmatic buying – ability to deliver the brand’s message at scale, enriched with operator data, with emphasis on performance and real-time optimization of a campaign.